-- Start your board manual anytime; you do not have to have all the pieces in place. - Choose a binder that allows one to create an attractive cover and spine so that the manual is attractive and easy to identify - Make the creation and stewardship of the manual (encouraging its use) a designated director responsibility; it does not have to be the board secretary's job. - Be sure that the board, staff and committees date all documents, especially policies. - Three holes punch everything before it gets distributed to board members. - Encourage board members to arrive at meetings with their manual in hand.
+- Start your board manual anytime; you do not have to have all the pieces in place. - Make the creation and stewardship of the manual (encouraging its use) a designated director responsibility; it does not have to be the board secretary's job. - Be sure that the board, staff and committees date all documents, especially policies. - Three holes punch everything before it gets distributed to board members. - Encourage board members to arrive at meetings with their manual in hand.
 If this practice wanes too much the manuals will become out of date quickly. - Include some blank, lined pages for board member's own notes and reminders - Include a question on member's use of their manual in your board self-evaluation. (e.g. "Have you kept your manual up-to-date?")